lynetteduran/project-03/README.md

 ###### When is it due?

-* **Monday, June 27** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Wednesday, November 9 Morning** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

-* **Friday, July 1st** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **Wednesday, November 9 Afternoon** - [Completed project deliverables](#completed-project-deliverables) due and presentations!

 ---